 Registry is another means of attaining lawful permanent residence in the United States.
 It is available to persons who have resided continuously in the U.S. since prior to January 1, 1972, who are of good moral character, who are not deportable based on certain aggravated grounds, and who are not ineligible to naturalize.

-Finally, if there is no other relief from deportation, most persons are eligible for, and should apply for, voluntary departure from the United States.
+Finally, if there is no other relief, our deportation lawyers advise that most persons are eligible for, and should apply for, voluntary departure from the United States.
 This avoids both the stigma and the legal impediments to return to the United States imposed by deportation.